^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The frequency of reactive arthritis in the structure of rheumatic diseases of different countries is 8.6-41.1%.
+The frequency of reactive arthritis in the structure of rheumatic diseases in different countries is 8.6-41.1%.
 In the structure of rheumatic diseases in children under 14 years of age, reactive arthritis is 57.5%, in adolescents - 41.8%.

 1. reactive arthritis of urogenital etiology;

-2. reactive arthritis postterocolitic;
+2. reactive arthritis postenterocolitic;

 3. reactive arthritis after nasopharyngeal infection;